 Reading Addiction Blog Tours

 I knew, signing up for this, that it was a waste, but the price (less than $6 per review) sucked me in.
 The blogs were of a similar low quality as the Goddessfish and Novel Publicity tours, but I didn't see any spikes in sales.
 I still enjoyed the reviews, though, so I guess it wasn't all bad.

 Since this started as a series on blog tours, I feel like I should wrap up with my opinion on the much-debated and generally looked-down-on concept of paying for your book to get tossed around the blogosphere.

-My overall take: Worth it for your first book, not necessarily legit or cost-effective
+My overall take: Blog tours are worth it for your first book, not necessarily legit or cost-effective